Skip Navigation

 Biography

-Felix Seidel is a Scientist, Principal Investigator, and Discipline Program Manager working for NASA at Caltech’s Jet Propulsion Laboratory (JPL).
-He holds a Ph.D. in Natural Sciences and a M.S. in Atmospheric & Climate Sciences.
-His goal is to advance the societal impact of NASA and JPL Earth science through the formulation of scientific and programmatic compelling science and mission concepts.
-His scientific interests are in climate research (e.g., aerosol, radiation, cloud dynamics, and radiation), wildland fires, air quality, and weather.
+Felix Seidel, Scientist, Principal Investigator, and Program Manager at NASA/Caltech’s Jet Propulsion Laboratory (JPL), holds a Ph.D. in Natural Sciences and an M.S. in Atmospheric & Climate Sciences.
+He is dedicated to amplifying NASA and JPL’s societal impact through compelling science and mission concepts.
+His expertise spans climate research, including aerosol, radiation, cloud dynamics, wildland fires, air quality, and weather.
+As Manager of JPL’s Science Research & Concept Development Office, Felix leads the Earth science Research and Analysis (R&A) program, overseeing science proposals, program management, coordination, and team leadership

 Education